Home PageBlog › Service Dog Training Guide – The Basics

 Basic Rules About Service Dogs

 Service dogs are recognized by the law as trained working dogs that perform tasks for persons with disabilities.
 Disabilities can include both physical and mental impairment.
-It’s critical that the dog can perform specific tasks that directly relate to owner’s disability.
+It’s critical that the dog can perform specific tasks that directly relate to the owner’s disability.
 This can include anything from opening doors for people in wheelchairs to warning the owner of an impending seizure.

 They are not considered pets and must be desensitized to distractions.
 Service dogs need to focus solely on their owners and ignore all distractions such as traffic, children, etc.